chazzka/clanekforest/clanek.md

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/master/clanek_figures/regular_observations_with_novelties_lines_squares_novelty.svg)
 > Figure X Isolation Forest novelty point insertion on using our novelty approach.
 Squares being points fed after the learning.

-##### Isolation Forest
-For the ease of implementing and experimenting, we created a Ruby Gem implementing the Isolation Forest algorithm.
-It is open-source and available online at.
-- [ ] TODO: šup sem odkaz na ruby algoritmus s dokumentací

-The standard Isolation Forest service can be found in the standalone package at.
-- [ ] TODO: šup sem odkaz na ruby algoritmus s dokumentací

-##### Novelty service
 Like in the original article, we use the concept of binary decision tree.
 The proposed solution is altering the concept of evaluation of a split point.
 Whereas the original Isolation Forest is evaluating the split point based on the previous data, in our proposed solution we evaluate the split point based on a range.